arajan97/BASH-OS/README.md

 ls : Print working directory subtree.

 ls -r : Print directory tree up to current directory in hierarchy format.
-Directories will be denoted with '|-' and files are denoted with '-'
+Directories are denoted with '|-' and files are denoted with '-'

 ls -s : Print files in current directory by order of file size (decreasing)